Specialized High School programs in Ontario

 Regional Learning Choices Program (RLCP)

-Regional Learning Choices Programs (RLCP) is available through the Peel District School Board.
-It gives students the opportunity to develop and explore skills in a particular area of interest.
+For example, the Regional Learning Choices Program (RLCP) is an umbrella of additional courses available through the Peel District School Board.
+Here you will find an additional layer of specialized instruction that gives students even more opportunity to develop and explore skills in their particular area of interest.

-The Peel board provides secondary students from across Brampton, Mississauga and Caledon with 11 different secondary RLCPs.
+The Peel board provides secondary students from across Brampton, Mississauga and Caledon with 11 different secondary RLCPs, including:

 The specialized arts program is a four-year arts program for students who are committed to exploring and deepening their understanding, skills, and experiences in the arts.